-The QMB program helps low–income Medicare beneficiaries by paying Medicare Part A and/or Part B premiums.
+The QMB program helps low-income Medicare beneficiaries by paying Medicare Part A and/or Part B premiums.
 Medicare providers are not allowed to bill you for Medicare deductibles, coinsurance, and copayments.

 - Specified Low-Income Medicare Beneficiary (SLMB) Program or Qualifying Individual (QI-1) Program

 The SLMB and QI–1 programs will pay Medicare Part B premiums only.

 Your resources should not exceed $7,730 if you are single or $11,600 if you are a couple.
 Several items, like your home and a car are not counted.
 Also, some States use higher resource limits and some states may have no resource limit at all.

 Qualified Disabled and Working Individuals (QDWI)

-The QDWI program will pay Medicare Part A premiums.
+The QDWI program will pay Medicare Part A premiums only.